hackgvl/OpenData/README.md

 See it in action at https://data.openupstate.org
 ## Status
-As of April 2016 we have:
+As of May 2016 we have:
 * [A spreadsheet of open data sets](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) which anyone can edit
 * For Humans, [a list of all tech organizations](https://data.openupstate.org/organizations/all)
 * For Feed Readers, [RSS](https://data.openupstate.org/organizations/all/feed) feeds of organization data.